Luodian/Data-Structure/README.md

 This is a simple test.

-This is a simple remote modification.
+This is a simple C-remote modification.